tarantool/doc/doc/contributing/docs/api.rst

 Indicating the version
 ----------------------

-For every new feature or parameter, please indicate the version it was introduced in.
+For every new module, function, or method, specify the version it first appears in.

+For a new parameter, specify the version it first appears in if this parameter is a "feature" and the version it's been introduced in differs from the version introducing the function/method and all other parameters.

-With Tarantool features and parameters, use one of the following Sphinx directives:
+To specify the version, use the following Sphinx directive:

 ..  code-block:: rst

-    Since :tarantool-release:`2.10.0`.
-    This is a link to the release notes on GitHub.

     Since :doc:`2.10.0 </release/2.10.0>`.
     This is a link to the release notes on the Tarantool documentation website.

 The result looks like this:

-    Since Tarantool :tarantool-release:`2.10.0`.
-    This is a link to the release notes on GitHub.

     Since Tarantool :doc:`2.10.0 </release/2.10.0>`.
     This is a link to the release notes on the Tarantool documentation website.

-See also the :doc:`guide on writing release notes </contributing/release_notes/>`.

 ..  _contributing-api-docs_general-description: